Robertvera/ItemManager/README.md

 # Item Manager

-The goal was to create a small app that fetches an API endpoint and shows the items in a result page.
+The goal was to create a small APP that fetches an API endpoint and shows the items in a result page.

 ## Features